 What Else You Can Do

 What you want to do is make your toe and foot muscles and tendons more flexible and strong.
-This involves strengthening and relieving tension in the muscles and tendons of your toes and foot through exercise and Soft Tissue Therapy treatments (by using an T•Shellz Wrap® which substantially increases blood flow to the injury area and subsequently increasing the healing rate of the injury.
+This involves strengthening and relieving tension in the muscles and tendons of your toes and foot through exercise and Blood Circulation Boost treatments (by using an T•Shellz Wrap® which substantially increases blood flow to the injury area and subsequently increasing the healing rate of the injury.
 Alternate stretching and bending your toes, pull on them with a towel, or try picking things up with your toes like fabric, marbles or a stick (scrunching your toes).
 Toe and foot exercises will also help to correct any muscle imbalances.